Appointment with Danger: Plot

-At the Hotel Compton in Gary, Indiana, U.S. postal inspector Harry Gruber is murdered by two men, Joe Regas and George Soderquist.
-They dump the body in La Porte during a rainstorm, but just then a nun, Sister Augustine, passes near them.
-Soderquist tries to distract her by helping unfurl her umbrella and pretending Gruber is drunk, but she reports the incident.
+In Gary, Indiana, U.S. postal inspector Harry Gruber is murdered by two men, Joe Regas and George Soderquist.
+They dump the body in La Porte during a rainstorm, but when a nun named Sister Augustine walks past, Soderquist tries to distract her by helping to unfurl her umbrella and tells her that Gruber is drunk.
+Sister Augustine reports the incident to a nearby policeman.

 Postal inspector Al Goddard is assigned to the case.
-He traces Sister Augustine to a convent in Fort Wayne, and recites to her a quotation from Martin Luther about personal responsibility.
-She then agrees to go to the police station, where she identifies Soderquist from a mug book, and then to Gary in the hope of identifying him there in person.
-She will stay at a convent there until she is needed to testify in court.
+He traces Sister Augustine to a convent in Fort Wayne and convinces her to cooperate with the investigation, and she identifies Soderquist from a mug book.
+Goddard arranges for her to stay at a convent in Gary, hoping that she might identify Soderquist there in person.

-Soderquist is seen by Goddard and Sister Augustine with another gang member, Paul Ferrar, but gets away.
-Meanwhile, Regas, whom Sister Augustine does not recognize, sees her and telephones Earl Boettiger, the head of the gang and owner of the Hotel Compton, warning him to hide Soderquist.
-Later, when Soderquist rejects an order to leave town, they kill him.
+Goddard spots Soderquist with another gang member, Paul Ferrar, but Soderquist escapes.
+Regas, whom Sister Augustine does not recognize, sees her and telephones Earl Boettiger, the head of the gang and owner of the hotel where Gruber was killed, warning him to hide Soderquist.
+Later, when Soderquist refuses an order to leave town, they kill him.

-Goddard realizes that as Soderquist has not left town, the gang must still be planning something.
-He talks to the Gary postmaster, who suggests a likely target for theft: a money shipment that arrives regularly in Gary by train but must change to another train, involving a seven-minute truck ride between stations.
-Gruber had asked him about the truck's drivers, one of whom recently declined a chance at a higher-paying job; it is Ferrar, and Goddard recognizes him from before.
+Goddard reasons that because Soderquist has not left town, the gang must still be planning something.
+The Gary postmaster suggests a likely target for theft: a money shipment that arrives regularly by train but must change to another train, involving a seven-minute truck ride between stations.
+Gruber had asked him about the truck's drivers, one of whom is Farrar, whom Goddard recognizes.

-Goddard, posing as a corrupt inspector, pressures Ferrar to meet the head of the gang.
-He then asks Boettiger to join the gang, promising to be a more reliable inside man than Ferrar.
-The plan is indeed to steal the money shipment, expected to be worth $1 million.
-Meanwhile, Regas is still worried about Sister Augustine and tries unsuccessfully to stage a fatal accident for her.
+Goddard, posing as a corrupt inspector, pressures Ferrar to allow him to meet the head of the gang.
+He asks Earl Boettiger to join the gang, promising to be a more reliable inside man than is Ferrar.
+The plan is to steal the money shipment, expected to be worth $1 million.
+Regas is still worried about Sister Augustine and unsuccessfully tries to stage a fatal accident on the convent grounds.

-When Boettiger makes a last-minute change to the plan, Goddard has no choice but to phone the police from the gang's hotel suite.
-He is heard by Boettiger's mistress, hotel employee Dodie, but she protects him because she does not want to be an accessory to his murder.
-She "reports" the planned crime to him in order to stay on the right side of the law, and says she is leaving town at once.
+When Boettiger makes a last-minute change to the plan, Goddard has no choice but to phone the police from the gang's hotel.
+He is heard by Boettiger's mistress, hotel employee Dodie, but she protects him because she does not want to become an accessory to his murder and leaves town.

-The robbery does not go as smoothly as hoped, because Regas neglects his part in the preparations to take Sister Augustine prisoner.
-When the gang meets, she blurts Goddard's name, revealing his deception.
-He pleads for them not to kill her, then buys time by starting a fight.
+When the robbery begins, Regas neglects his part in the preparations to take Sister Augustine prisoner, and when the gang meets, she blurts Goddard's name, revealing his deception.
+He pleads for her life and buys time by starting a fight.
 As police arrive, a shootout ensues in an industrial district, ending in the death of all the gang members.